Kabir-Narula/IPC144-Seneca-College/README.md

 Welcome to my C Workshop Assignments repository!
 I'm a college student who is passionate about programming, and I've created this public repository to share the C assignments I've been working on during my course.
 These assignments cover various aspects of C and are designed to help fellow students like you improve your coding skills.

-# 💬 Discussions

-Welcome to the Discussions section of our C Workshop Assignments repository!
-We're excited to hear from you, answer your questions, and engage in meaningful conversations about C programming and the assignments.
-This space is for the community, and we encourage your active participation.

-### How to Access Discussions

-1. **Click on the "Discussions" Tab**: To access our discussions, simply click on the "Discussions" tab at the top of this repository.
-You'll find it next to "Code" and "Issues."

-2. **Browse or Start a Discussion**: You can browse existing discussions to see if your question has already been answered, or you can start a new discussion by clicking the "New Discussion" button.

-Feel free to use Discussions for:

-- **Asking Questions**: Have a question about C programming or any specific assignment?
-Ask away!
-Our community is here to help.

-- **Sharing Ideas**: Got an innovative idea or a different approach to solving a problem?
-Share it with us!
-Collaboration can lead to new insights.

-- **Engaging with Others**: Connect with fellow members, share your experiences, and learn from one another.
-Collaboration is key to our community's growth.

-- **Feedback and Suggestions**: Have suggestions for improving this repository or community?
-We value your input and are open to enhancements.

 ---